 The Fair Execution Policy can be divided into a number of areas:

-Unless in the case of major technology errors, no orders are manually executed by dealers and all orders are routed through the bridge.
+Unless in the case of major technological errors, no orders are manually executed by dealers and all orders are routed through the bridge.

-ThinkMarkets details a Slippage Policy for clients, visible on the company website as below:
+ThinkMarkets details a slippage policy for clients, as outlined below:

 What is slippage?